ocwg/spec/spec/spec-0.2.md

 # OCIF Types
 The _JSON types_ are just: `object`, `array`, `string`, `number`, `boolean`, `null`.
 OCIF defines more precise types, e.g. _ID_ is a JSON string with additional semantic (must be unique within a document).
 We also use the syntax `ID[]` to refer to a JSON `array`, in which each member is an _ID_.

-Here is the catalog of types uses throughout the document:
+Here is the catalog of types used throughout the document:

 #### Angle
 A `number` that represents an angle in degrees, from -360 to 360.